 History of Reddy Dynasty

-age witnessed the arrival of Reddy clans.
+The Kakatiya age witnessed the arrival of Reddy clans.
 The Kakatiya rulers used to appoint Reddy chiefs for the positions of soldiers and generals, during their regime.
 Reddy clans were believed to be the feudatories of Pratapa Rudra, who was a Kakatiya king.
 These Reddy clans protected their land from the Muslim invaders by fighting battles against Muslim sultans.
 However, Pratapa Rudra was taken prisoner by the army of the Delhi Sultanate, after they had captured Warangal.
 The downfall of the Kakatiya empire in 1323 CE, following the demise of Pratapa Rudra spelled independence for the Reddy chiefs.
 Eventually, Prolaya Vema Reddy declared their independence and founded the kingdom of the Reddy clans in the area of Addanki.

 Rulers of Reddy Dynasty